British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Capsule Geology

-The South Hump occurrence is located 1.2 kilometres southeast of the summit of Alberts Hump and 750 metres southeast of the Alberts Hump prospect (094E 085), approximately 300 kilometres north of Smithers.
+The SOUTH HUMP occurrence is located in the Toodoggone Gold Camp, 1.2 kilometres southeast of the summit of Alberts Hump and 750 metres southeast of the Alberts Hump prospect (094E 085), approximately 300 kilometres north of Smithers.

 Permian Asitka Group crystalline limestones are the oldest rocks exposed in the region.
 They are commonly in thrust contact with Upper Triassic Takla Group andesite flows and pyroclastic rocks.
 These Takla rocks have been intruded by plutons and other bodies of the mainly granodiorite to quartz monzonite Early Jurassic Black Lake Suite and are in turn unconformably overlain by or faulted against Lower Jurassic calcalkaline volcanics of the Toodoggone Formation (Hazelton Group).